bigtoga/Examples/Cloud - Azure/AZ-301/1 - Data/CosmosDB.md

   <summary>Permissions</summary>

 **What roles exist and what do they do??**
-- DocumentDB Accounts Contributor - manage CosmosDB accounts
+- DocumentDB Account Contributor - manage CosmosDB accounts
 - Cosmos DB Account Reader - read account data
-- Cosmos Backup
+- Cosmos Backup Operator - can submit restore request for db or container for account
--
+- Cosmos DB Operator - manage accounts but not access them.
+Prevents access to account keys and connection strings

 </details>